Pancreatic elastase: Use in diagnostic tests

-Human pancreatic elastase 1 (E1) is not degraded in intestinal transit, so that its concentration in feces reflects exocrine pancreatic function.
-In inflammation of the pancreas, E1 is released into the bloodstream.
-Thus the quantification of pancreatic elastase 1 in serum allows diagnosis or exclusion of acute pancreatitis.
+Fecal elastase is an enzyme originally thought to be pancreatic elastase 1 (CELA1), but this was discovered to be an error, and it is actually likely be CELA3B.
+Fecal elastase is not degraded in intestinal transit, so that its concentration in feces reflects exocrine pancreatic function.
+In inflammation of the pancreas, fecal elastase is released into the bloodstream.
+Thus the quantification of fecal elastase in serum allows diagnosis or exclusion of acute pancreatitis.